Adaptive approximation of nonlinear eigenproblems by minimal rational interpolation: Approximation method

 In the field of model reduction, it is customary to drive the addition of new sample points by an \emph{error indicator} $\rho:Z\to\xR$, with $Z\subset\xC$ being the region over which an approximation of the target $\vu$ is sought.
 More precisely, the following greedy sampling loop is performed:

-For the non-homogeneous eigenproblem that we study here ($\mT(z)\vu(z)=\vv$), it is common to employ the residual norm as indicator, i.e., $\rho(z)=\nnorm{\mT(z)\widetilde{\vu}(z)-\vv}_2$.
+Here, the function $\vu$ that we approximate is the solution of the \emph{non-homogeneous} eigenproblem $\mT(z)\vu(z)=\vv$, cf. the definition of $\vu$ in \cref{sec:1}.
+For this kind of problems, it is common to employ the residual norm as indicator, i.e., $\rho(z)=\nnorm{\mT(z)\widetilde{\vu}(z)-\vv}_2$.
 However, its evaluation at a not-yet-seen point $z$ may, in general, be expensive, due to the need to assemble $\mT(z)$, to perform a matrix-vector product, and to compute a high-dimensional norm.
 Accordingly, the identification of the next sample point $z^\star$ may also be rather expensive.

 To solve this issue, we rely on a different indicator.
 To motivate our choice of $\rho$, we first consider a simplified framework, namely, we assume that the target eigenproblem is \emph{linear}: $\mT(z)=\mT_0+z\mT_1$, with $\mT_0,\mT_1\in\xC^{n\times n}$.
 In such setting, it was shown in \cite{mri} that, as long as the surrogate $\widetilde{\vu}$ is an \emph{interpolatory} rational function $\widetilde{\vu}=\vn/d$ as in \cref{eq:approx}, the residual norm has the simplified form